dartoos-dev/well_formed/README.md

 );
 ```

-You can constrain the number of hex digits in several ways through constructors:
+You can constrain the range of allowed input values in various ways through the
+following named constructors:

 - [HexField.len](https://pub.dev/documentation/well_formed/latest/numeric/HexField/HexField.len.html)
   for a fixed number of hex digits.